 • The councils agree that each council will provide for its own identified accommodation needs for Gypsy and Traveller and Travelling Showpeople.

 • The Newcastle-under-Lyme Local Plan, at Regulation 19 stage, will be supported by an Infrastructure Delivery Plan and Strategic Transport Assessment.
 The parties agree to ongoing discussions regarding transport and infrastructure matters.
-Shropshire Council reserve its position until there has been an opportunity to review the Final Draft Newcastle-under-Lyme Borough Council Local Plan and its evidence base.

 Staffordshire County Council